drfernandez/dev4-project-directx12/README.md

-# JadeScreen
+# DEV4 Project DirectX 12

-A D3D12 Template for Windows.(D3D12 is a Microsoft only API)
+A D3D12 Project for Full Sail University's course, DEV4.

 *All you should need is Visual Studio and the Windows SDK*